 Many today scoff at God and at the Word of God.
 For example, when the Bible condemns homosexuality—so clearly that anybody can understand it—even religious leaders who claim to represent God stand up and say it’s good.
 There will be a reckoning for that!
 God holds ministers accountable more than other people—and that is true many times over of God’s true ministers.

-In the last days, that verse says.
+In the last days, 2 Peter 3:3 says.
 You can see that Peter’s thinking was focused on the end of the world.
 We, too, need to get our minds on the end of the world.
 It didn’t happen in Peter’s time—but it is about to happen today!
 We are living through the last few minutes of mankind’s rule over this Earth!

 Like Lot’s wife, most people cannot face the fact that this world is about to end.
 Even as they read daily headlines about the proliferation of terrifying weapons of mass destruction, they scoff!